swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 runtime resolves actors transparently when you pass distributed actor references as parameters in distributed function calls, but you can also resolve them manually.

-When you call `try Worker.resolve(id:using:)`, the runtime calls into ``Distributed/DistributedActorSystem/resolve(id:as:)`` of the actor system associated with the `Worker` type.
+When you call `try Worker.resolve(id:using:)`, the runtime calls the ``Distributed/DistributedActorSystem/resolve(id:as:)`` method on the actor system associated with the `Worker` type.

 The user-facing `DistributedActor.resolve` function returns a local actor instance if the identifier refers to an actor in the same process, or a remote proxy object if the identifier points to a remote process.
-It can also throw an error if the identifier is expired, invalid, or otherwise illegal.
+It can also throw an error if the identifier has expired, is invalid, or is otherwise illegal.

 The actor system's `resolve` implementation should return one of: